- Contractor Resources

-Most contractors have a horror story to tell about their dealings with agents, however, in reality, contractors need agents, and agents need contractors – it’s a mutually beneficial relationship.
+Most contractors have a horror story to tell about their dealings with agents.
+In reality, contractors need agents, and agents need contractors.
+It’s a mutually beneficial relationship.

 Agents make their money by taking a percentage cut of the gross contract rate paid by the client.
 Typically this will range from 10% to 25%.

-Most clients will only recruit contractors via recruiters, for a number of reasons, and therefore, you should view agents as a necessary cog in the recruitment chain – even a ‘necessary evil’ if you are a cynic.
+Most clients will only recruit contractors via recruiters, for a number of reasons, and therefore, you should view agents as a necessary cog in the recruitment chain.

-Always be professional in your dealings with agents, and keep in touch, as recruitment is very much a people business, not merely a numbers game.
+Always be professional in your dealings with agents, and keep in touch.
+Recruitment is very much a people business, not merely a numbers game.
 If you stand out in an agent’s mind as a good person to deal with, they are more likely to consider you when future contract work is available.

 You’ll soon find out that your accountant is your most important ally as a contractor.